-Dynamic Date Exchange (DDE) Reports are generated in FACES.NET, but are reviewed, saved, and printed from Adobe Acrobat.
+Dynamic Date Exchange (DDE) Reports are generated in FACES.NET, but are reviewed, saved, and printed from Microsoft Word.
 The report can be edited in Word.
 However, only when the worker returns to FACES.NET and corrects the information on FACES.NET screens and re-generates the report is the report truly accurate.
 Examples of DDE reports include transfer summaries and ICPC requests.
 In the example below, we will view the Medical Assistance form 30-A.

-- Step 1: Place the cursor over the Case menu and click Reports. - Step 2: Highlight the Medical Assistance (FORM 30A) report and click Preview. - Step 3: Select one or more clients from the list, and click Preview. - Step 4: The report will be exported to Microsoft Word.
+- Step 1: Place the cursor over Referral and click Reports. - Step 2: Highlight the Medical Assistance (FORM 30A) report and click Preview.

+Step 3: Select one client from the list, and click OK.

+- Step 4: The report will be exported to Microsoft Word.
 If the Microsoft Word window does not appear, click the Word icon on the taskbar to display the window. - Step 5: A copy of the report can be saved or printed.
-To save the report in Microsoft Word: - § Click the File button; - § Click Save As: - § In the appropriate field on the Save As pop-up window, enter a meaningful File Name: and - § Click OK.
+To save the report in Microsoft Word: - Click the File button; - Click Save As; - In the appropriate field on the Save As pop-up window, enter a meaningful file name; - Click Save.

-Note: Review the report for accuracy.
+• Review the report for accuracy.
 CAUTION: Do not correct information just on the report.
 Correct inaccuracies in FACES.NET screens and re-run the report.
 Only then is the information on the report and in FACES.NET the same.